tgruetzm/Owl-Sense/README.md

     * <RECORDER_ID>_sites.txt csv file that tracks the lat/lon for each site/prefix
   - **config.txt**
     * Configuration settings for the recorder, it is not recommended to manually modifify this.
 The app automatically updates this file when making changes.
+    * Simulating a specific location and date/time can be done by manually updating/adding the following to the configuration.
+      LAT=46.75790;LON=-114.07405;TIME=2024-11-03_T13:00:00;
+      Keep in mind that if you load the app and press update, the location and time will be reset to actual values.

 ## How to Update the Firmware